Darkone83/X-Sound/README.md

 Here's where to tap into your Xbox motherboard:

 **Ground (GND):** Any solid ground point works.
-The LPC header ground is convenient, or you can use the metal shielding or DVD connector ground.
+The LPC header ground is convenient, or the DVD connector ground.

 **5V:** Grab this from the LPC connector or the DVD power plug's 5V line.